Comparison and analysis of methods for measuring the spin transverse relaxation time of rubidium atomic vapor: Theoretical analysis

 \subsection{Spin noise spectrum fitting}

 Spin noise is the random distribution of atomic electron spins in quasi-thermodynamic equilibrium.
-The spin noise spectrum is an optical technique that can be measured by nuclear magnetic resonance and magnetic force microscopy, but the most sensitive and widely used detection technique is Faraday rotation, which maps atomic spin noise on the polarization plane of a non-resonant detection light.
-We have also experimentally measured and explored the atomic spin noise spectrum in previous articles [12], [13], and have a certain understanding of its principle and parameter optimization.
+The spin noise spectrum is an optical technique that can be obtained from nuclear magnetic resonance measurements and magnetic force microscopy measurements; however, the most sensitive and widely used detection technique is Faraday rotation, which maps atomic spin noise on the polarization plane of a non-resonant probe light.
+Furthermore, we experimentally measured and analyzed the spin noise spectrum of Rb in previous articles [14], [15], and have a certain understanding of its principle and parameter optimization.

-The other is the Voigt configuration, the light beam is perpendicular to magnetic field, the random fluctuation of magnetization precess around the direction of the static magnetic field, and this fluctuation on the spectrum manifests as Lorentzian-linear peak.
-The full width at half maximum(FWHM) of the peak is inversely correlated with the ${T_2}$ [15].
-This is also the experimental setup used in our apparatus to measure the ${T_2}$.
+Based on the principle of the spin noise spectrum, the spin noise spectrum signal of Voigt configuration correlate with ${T_2}$.
+The light beam is perpendicular to the static magnetic field, the random fluctuation of magnetization process around the direction of the static magnetic field, and this fluctuation on the spectrum manifests as Lorentzian-linear peak.
+The full width at half maximum (FWHM) of the peak is inversely correlated with the ${T_2}$ [16],[17].
+Moreover, the experimental setup used in our apparatus employed this method to measure the ${T_2}$.